christopherchapman.org

 While less likely to be used for individual jobs, job fairs were advertised on radio.

-In 2026, do not outright completely dismiss the idea of finding employment leads from newspapers and radio.
+In 2026, do not necessarily outright dismiss the idea of finding employment leads from newspapers and radio.

 However, be aware that the goal of a newspaper or radio advertisement may not be to find candidates, but rather to demonstrate that there are no suitable candidates.